Software-Improvement-Group/sigridci/docs/sigridci-integration/mendix-teamserver.md

 ---
 ## Default: Onboarding via the dedicated Mendix support app
 Onboarding a new Mendix app into Sigrid is easy via the Mendix app [addon.mendix.com](https://addon.mendix.com).
-After succesfull onboarding an email is sent to the user requesting the onboarding.
+After successfull onboarding an email is sent to the user requesting the onboarding.
 When onboarding a new app the mainline will be selected by default.
-When using other branching strategies you can select a different branch to be scanned.
+You can select a different branch to be scanned.
 In this way you could onboard both the Mainline and a Development branch from the same Mendix app in Sigrid.
 After the onboarding Sigrid QSM will provide a daily scan for maintainability, OSH and security.
 AQM customers will only see maintainability results.

 ----------